w5xd/WriteLogWizards/README.md

 wizard last updated in 2008 (and most of which dates from 2000--or earlier.)

 <h2>The wizards</h2>
-You must already have VS 2013 and/or VS 2017 installed.
-The Community Edition 2017 is supported for WriteLog module development.
+You must already have VS 2019 installed.
+The Community Edition 2019 is supported for WriteLog module development.
 It takes two wizard operations to create a WriteLog contest module:<ol>
-<li>The WL12ProjectWizard (or wl12ProjectWizard2017) creates a skeleton project from the VS File/New-Project menu.
+<li>The wl12ProjectWizard2019 creates a skeleton project from the VS File/New-Project menu.
 <li>The WL12ModuleWizard adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
-For VS 2017, use only the 2017 variation of the wizard deployment.
 <h3>Deploying the wizards</h3>
+There are two wizards: one for creating a project, and one for adding a module to a project.
-There are a total of four wizards: two each for VS 2013 and VS 2017, and follow the one-time editing instructions below.
+Follow the one-time editing instructions below.
-The instructions for deployment are almost identical for all.
 There is more than one way to accomplish deployment, but here is one that works and is minimally intrusive on your system.

-<p>The deployment of the WL12 Project wizard is the same for all Visual Studio versions,
-except substitute 2013 for 2017.</p>

 For all wizards it is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo Wizard/ folders.
 Doing so MIGHT cause VS to auto-magically